geekxx/shadowdark-gm-assistant/README.md

 ## 🎯 Features

-- **Session Scribe**: Generate Shadowdark-style session notes from transcripts
+- **Session Scribe**: Generate Shadowdark-style session notes from transcripts or audio
+- **Speaker Diarization**: Identify and label different speakers in audio recordings
+- **Audio Processing**: Support for .wav, .mp3, .m4a, and other common audio formats
 - **RAG Librarian**: Build and query a private knowledge base from PDFs and notes
+- **Notion Integration**: Seamlessly sync session notes to your Notion workspace
 - **CLI Tools**: Command-line interface for all major functions
 - **REST API**: HTTP endpoints for integration with other tools
 - **Database Integration**: PostgreSQL with vector similarity search